AdvoLogix Help

 Example illustration of a simple business process for a new engagement

-Activity Plans (AP) represent a series of activities grouped by virtue of a common timeline objective.
-This results in the ability to manage a group of interconnected activities that move forward independently of (and/or in unison with) each other.
+APs represent a series of activities grouped by a common timeline objective.
+This allows for the management of a group of interconnected activities that move forward independently of (and/or in unison with) each other.

-There are many productivity enhancements provided by AP.
-The single-most important being the ability to control multiple activities as a single entity.
-AP can be assigned to a matter automatically, via the visual process builder or flow or through other means, such as a logic trigger.
-To this end, features such as Activity Plan Templates (APT) allow the reuse of previously created AP without the need to recreate the same process.
+APs provide many productivity enhancements, the single most important being the ability to control multiple activities as a single entity.
+APs can be assigned to a matter automatically, via the visual process builder or flow, or through other means, such as a logic trigger.
+To this end, features such as activity plan templates (APT) allow the reuse of previously created APs without the need to recreate the same process.

-APT expedite the process of creating a new AP.
-The templates are pre-configured AP containing all the detail required to implement an AP.
-Simply apply a template to a matter and a new AP is deployed with everything scheduled and assigned as per the template.
+An APT expedites the process of creating a new AP.
+The templates are pre-configured APs containing all the details required to implement an AP.
+Simply apply a template to a matter, and a new AP is deployed with everything scheduled and assigned as per the template.
 The matter's new AP may be left as-is or edited to reflect a unique schedule for the given AP.

 These templates help provide a framework for implementing best practices and reusable standards within your organization.